jockus/jockus.github.com/_posts/2012-10-10-carlin-compressor.md

 ---
 layout: post
 title: Carlin Compressor
 description: I've got an addiction to fuzz pedals.
 They're a strange breed - circuit-wise they're similar, but they all seem to sound different.
-Last weekend I built my first guitar pedal, a copy of a quite different, rare 70s fuzz pedal from Sweden called the Carlin Compressor.
+A few weekends ago I built my first guitar pedal, a copy of a quite different, rare 70s fuzz pedal from Sweden called the Carlin Compressor.
 image: /images/carlin_compressor.jpg
 ---